ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-bayes-filter.markdown

 $$ p(y_t \mid x_{1:t}, y_{1:t-1}) = p(y_t \mid x_t) $$

+What is the intution behind this last assumption?
+The measurement at any time step, given the state at that time step, is independent of everything else!
+Since the measurement is current, knowing the past (now inaccurate measurements) wouldn't help.

 <a name='bayes-filter-deriv-predict'></a>

 ## Derivation of the Bayes Filter: Predict Step

-Suppose we start with our posterior from the previous timestep, which incorporates all measurements $$y_1,\dots, y_{t-1}$$: Via marginalization, we can rewrite the expression as:
+In the predict step, we will make an estimate about the current value of our state, given only the prior measurements.
+Suppose we start with our posterior from the previous timestep, which incorporates all measurements $$y_1,\dots, y_{t-1}$$.
+Via marginalization, we can rewrite the expression as:

 $$
 p(x_{t} \mid y_{1:t-1}) = \int_{x_{t-1}} p(x_{t}, x_{t-1}  \mid y_{1:t-1})dx_{t-1}